-- 8.1.1 It is the responsibility of the Council's appointed Internal Audit contractor, RSM Tenon, to investigate all cases of suspected fraud and corruption.
+8.1.1 It is the responsibility of the Council's appointed Internal Audit contractor, Baker Tilly Ltd, to investigate all cases of suspected fraud and corruption.
 Within Internal Audit, there is a dedicated Fraud Investigation Team.
 The overall aim of the team is to deliver a quality investigative service with the objective of preventing, detecting and deterring fraud throughout the Council, thereby securing the "public purse".
+The specific scope and objectives of the team are
-The specific scope and objectives of the team are to: - Carry out investigation of "reactive" housing benefit and corporate fraud referrals to determine whether fraud has occurred; - Carry out investigation of "proactive" housing benefit and corporate fraud referrals, including those arising from the Housing Benefit Matching Service and the National Fraud Initiative, to detect where fraud or overpayment has occurred; - Apply appropriate sanctions and redress where it is proven that fraud has taken place in accordance with the Council's Prosecution and Sanctions policy;

-- Identify appropriate means to further tackle Housing Benefit and corporate fraud including the development of new and innovative proactive exercises; - Encourage referrals of suspected fraud from both internal and external sources; - Evaluate all referrals to determine whether resources could be effectively deployed to investigate them; - Carry out all investigations in accordance with prevailing legislation; - Adhere to any published performance standards and any other recognised best practice in respect of fraud investigation; - Liaise with the Head of Legal Services, the Police and Crown Prosecution Service and the DWP's solicitors branch in all prosecution cases; - Liaise with the Director of Human Resources in the event of serious allegations against existing employees; - Provide feedback to the Benefits Service on cases of successful sanctions, and obtain publicity in the press for successful prosecution cases; - Report counter fraud activity to the Internal Audit Client and City Council members as directed; - Liaise with the Counter Fraud Investigation Service of the DWP in accordance with prevailing Partnership Agreements; - Liaise with partners in the Housing Benefits Service and other Council units where appropriate; - Ensure Housing Benefit Investigation officers are appropriately trained and qualified; - Participate in local and / or national forums regarding Housing Benefit and corporate fraud; - Respond to and comply with directives issued by the DWP in the form of Circulars; - Comply with the investigators' Code of Conduct; - Maintain an up to date working knowledge of changes in legislation and best practice and to act accordingly; and - Regularly review anti-fraud policies and strategies taking on board changes in legislation and any emerging best practice.
+- Carry out investigation of "reactive" housing benefit and corporate fraud referrals to determine whether fraud has occurred; - Carry out investigation of "proactive" housing benefit and corporate fraud referrals, including those arising from the Housing Benefit Matching Service and the National Fraud Initiative, to detect where fraud or overpayment has occurred; - Apply appropriate sanctions and redress where it is proven that fraud has taken place in accordance with the Council's Prosecution and Sanctions policy; - Identify appropriate means to further tackle Housing Benefit and corporate fraud including the development of new and innovative proactive exercises; - Encourage referrals of suspected fraud from both internal and external sources; - Evaluate all referrals to determine whether resources could be effectively deployed to investigate them; - Carry out all investigations in accordance with prevailing legislation; - Adhere to any published performance standards and any other recognised best practice in respect of fraud investigation; - Liaise with the Head of Legal Services, the Police and Crown Prosecution Service and the DWP's solicitors branch in all prosecution cases; - Liaise with the Director of Human Resources in the event of serious allegations against existing employees; - Provide feedback to the Benefits Service on cases of successful sanctions, and obtain publicity in the press for successful prosecution cases; - Report counter fraud activity to the Internal Audit Client and City Council members as directed; - Liaise with the Counter Fraud Investigation Service of the DWP in accordance with prevailing Partnership Agreements; - Liaise with partners in the Housing Benefits Service and other Council units where appropriate; - Ensure Housing Benefit Investigation officers are appropriately trained and qualified; - Participate in local and / or national forums regarding Housing Benefit and corporate fraud; - Respond to and comply with directives issued by the DWP in the form of Circulars; - Comply with the investigators' Code of Conduct;

+- Maintain an up to date working knowledge of changes in legislation and best practice and to act accordingly; - Regularly review anti-fraud policies and strategies taking on board changes in legislation and any emerging best practice; and - Alert elected Members and Directors where systemic abuse or failure is suspected or where systematic criminal or unusual patterns of potential fraudulent activity.